Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

 If, for example, you travel to an industry conference, schedule a face-to-face meeting with the CEO of Company XYZ while attending a general session, and then pitch your company's product to this person during your meet-up, you've engaged in outside sales.

 Outside sales teams are usually employed by companies selling big-ticket items, such as solar panels and enterprise-level software.
-This is because reps must develop deep customer trust to sell these kinds of things.
-It's easier to build trust via in-person meetings.
+Why?
+Reps must develop deeper customer trust in order to sell these kinds of things.
+And it's easier to build trust during in-person meetings.

-In a nutshell, closing deals worth tens of thousands of dollars is easier to do via outside sales.
+In short, closing deals worth tens of thousands of dollars is easier to do via outside sales.

 What Does an Outside Sales Rep Do?